 The distributed meeting minutes detail expectations for the following week in terms of which tasks need to be completed by which team members.
 Progress is relayed between team members in real time through communication in discord chat and task management in Jira.

 Weekly stakeholder meetings are scheduled between at least one development team representative and the client (as described above in Meeting Schedules).
 Current progress is demonstrated to the client.
-Any changes to requirements presented by the client are communicated back to the rest of the team for consideration, and a special interim development meeting can be scheduled to discuss scope changes, as necessary (as described Project Control and Conflict Resolution Management below).
+Any changes to requirements presented by the client are communicated back to the rest of the team for consideration, and a special interim development meeting can be scheduled to discuss scope changes, as necessary (as described in Project Control and Conflict Resolution Management below).

 iv.
 Project Control and Conflict Resolution Management

 Maintaining control of the project in the event of major disruptions will require careful coordination of the team’s already stretched resources.
-Major changes that have the potential to affect the project’s milestones need to be discussed and agreed upon by the entire development team through a special interim meeting held as soon as possible, or the next scheduled weekly meeting.
+Major changes that have the potential to affect the project’s milestones need to be discussed and agreed upon by the entire development team through a special interim meeting held as soon as possible, or the next scheduled weekly meeting. √

 Likewise, internal disputes will require a special interim meeting to be held at the team's earliest convenience.
-Conflict will be discussed with the entire team present, and if the issue cannot be resolved diplomatically, the project manager will determine the outcome.
+Conflict will be discussed with the entire team present, and if the issue cannot be resolved diplomatically, the project manager will determine the outcome.√

-Problems that are identified with existing code are to be documented immediately and resolutions given highest priority in the backlog.
-This forms part of the team’s quality assurance strategy (See Supporting Process Plans below) and allows the team to keep on top of system requirements while maintaining the project schedule.
+Problems that are identified with existing code are to be documented immediately and resolutions given the highest priority in the backlog.
+This forms part of the team’s quality assurance strategy (See Supporting Process Plans below) and allows the team to keep on top of system requirements while maintaining the project schedule.√

-Lastly, if project milestones are behind schedule, the team will decide upon altering the projects scope to maintain the existing project completion date.
-Alternatively, the team may decide to request an extension to the project completion date, with the client's approval.
+Lastly, if project milestones are behind schedule, the team will decide upon altering the project's scope to maintain the existing project completion date.
+Alternatively, the team may decide to request an extension to the project completion date, with the client's approval.√

 Technical Process Plan